HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/bunk_bed.md

 - Due to its positioning, the Bunk Bed is not a very effective piece of cover.

-# Trivia

-- The Bunk Bed was designed by Yeet120.

 # History

 - [v0.15.0](https://github.com/HasangerGames/suroi/releases/tag/v0.15.0)